Semelion/wro_fe_Semelion/README.md

 ## Program
 The video stream processing code is written in Python using the [Open CV](https://github.com/opencv/opencv) library.
 The [RPI.GPIO](https://pypi.org/project/RPi.GPIO/) library is also used to control the servo drive.
 And to communicate with the Arduino, the [pyserial](https://pypi.org/project/pyserial/) library was used.
 Also, you cannot ignore the autorun problem, we ran into a problem that most of the information from the articles did not work.
 Now our autorun is arranged like this: we have a .sh script that runs the code in python ([how to write the code in this article](https://qna.habr.com/q/800529)), the script itself runs together with the LXDE shell, the autorun file itself is located at <code>/etc/xdg/lxsession/LXDE-pi/autostart</code>.
 More details about autorun are in this [article](https://kakdelayut.ru/cifrovye-texnologii/kak-vypolnit-skript-pri-zapuske-na-raspberry-pi/).
+The programs are in the raspberry directory. <br>
+The qualification program is called kvalox.py. <br>
+The final program is called mainlox.py. <br>

 ## Video
 [qualification watch on Youtube](https://youtu.be/ho2IjPhWh4c)<br>